HYozora/yozorablog/landing.md

 ---
 layout: landing
-title: Landing
+title: More About Me
-description: Lorem ipsum dolor sit amet nullam consequat<br />sed veroeros. tempus adipiscing nulla.
+description: Just a little more in description
 image: assets/images/pic07.jpg
 nav-menu: yes
 ---